AckerlyXu/heima/articles/stream-analytics/stream-analytics-use-reference-data.md

 3. On a few occasions, a job must go back in time, therefore reference data blobs must not be altered or deleted.

 ## Get help
-For further assistance, try our [Azure Stream Analytics forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=AzureStreamAnalytics)
+For further assistance, try our [MSDN Azure 和 CSDN Azure](https://www.azure.cn/support/forums/)

 ## Next steps
 You've been introduced to Stream Analytics, a managed service for streaming analytics on data from the Internet of Things.
 To learn more about this service, see: